 Resources for adolescent health include the following:

-A risk assessment is required for children at the ages indicated on Schedule of Age-Related Screening Standards (Periodicity Schedule) (DHS-3379) (PDF).
+Effective March 1, 2018, a risk assessment is required for children at the ages indicated on Schedule of Age-Related Screening Standards (Periodicity Schedule) (DHS-3379) (PDF).
 For risk assessment guidelines, refer to the Expert Panel on Integrated Guidelines for Cardiovascular Health and Risk Reduction in Children and Adolescents: Summary Report (www.nhlbi.nih.gov).
 For more information refer to the Dyslipidemia Risk Assessment Fact Sheet.

 Starting at age 11, vision screening must be done once during each of the age ranges as indicated on the Periodicity Schedule (DHS-3379) (PDF).